Skip to main content

 Three open-source eval frameworks disagree on 56% of cases.
 Cohen's κ = 0.03.

 Same judge, same dataset, same seed. multivon-eval, DeepEval, and RAGAS produce different verdicts on more than half the cases.
 The detection-prompt gap is small; the shipped-calibration gap is huge.
-Full repo, methodology, circularity disclosure included.
+Methodology and circularity disclosure included.

 Read more